Donate | Support | Participate

 While the U.S. Marshals Museum is specifically dedicated to honoring a federal law enforcement agency, the Museum is not federally funded.
 Requiring an investment of approximately $50 million dollars, this project is being financed almost entirely by the generosity of foundations, businesses, and individual donors.
 The Museum has also been supported in-part by local and state government entities.
-As we move steadily toward our total fundraising goal, your financial support is earnestly needed, and will be greatly appreciated.
+With $17.1 million currently left to raise, your financial support is earnestly needed, and will be greatly appreciated.

 Donating to the U.S. Marshals Museum can provide a unique opportunity for you, your family, your business, or organization to leave a lasting legacy.

 Gifts may be deducted on federal income tax returns.
 These gifts may include such items as cash, publicly traded and/or closely held securities, tangible personal property, real estate, insurance, and life income gifts.
 Additionally, gifting appreciated property may provide significant benefits to the donor.